Marilyn Adlington | Interim Director

 outreach @ cafka.org

-Julie Hall (she/they) is an artist and writer of settler descent concerned with perception and language.
-Julie grew up outside of Kjipuktuk/Halifax and, before attending art school, was a research scientist; however, her fascination with objectivity ran its course.
-They work collaboratively with their partner, Jacob Irish (he/they), developing their nine-year co-creative practice towards sculpture, video, and audio.
-Julie seeks the unspoken through artmaking, ideologies and structures so engrained in their own life and settler-colonial Canadian society that they go unnoted.
+Julie Hall (they/she) is an artist and writer of settler descent concerned with perception and language.
+Julie grew up outside of Kjipuktuk/Halifax and, before attending art school, was a research scientist until their fascination with objectivity ran its course.
+They work collaboratively with their partner, Jacob Irish (he/they), developing a ten-year co-creative practice in sculpture, video, and audio.
+Julie seeks the unspoken through artmaking, probing the ideologies and structures so ingrained in their own life and settler-colonial Canadian society that they go unnoted.
 They thrive in uncertainty and are calm in chaos.
-Earning a BFA from NSCAD University in 2017 and an MFA from the University of Waterloo in 2022, Julie has exhibited work at the Anna Leonowens Gallery in Halifax, Centre Bang! in Chicoutimi-Saguenay, the Art Gallery of Guelph, Hamilton Artists Inc., and the University of Waterloo Art Gallery.
+Earning a BFA from NSCAD University in 2017 and an MFA from the University of Waterloo in 2022, Julie has exhibited work at the Anna Leonowens Gallery in Halifax, Centre Bang! in Chicoutimi-Saguenay, the Art Gallery of Guelph, Hamilton Artists Inc., and the University of

 BOARD OF DIRECTORS

 Sharl G. Smith | President and Board Chair

 Originally from Jamaica, Sharl Smith lived in the U.S. for 17 years before moving to Canada in 2015.
 She received her Bachelor of Architecture with honours from New York Institute of Technology, where she was also the founder and Editor-in-Chief of NYIT’s Campus Newspaper.
 She practiced at architectural firms in the U.S. for 6 years before moving to Canada in 2015.
 She now operates Sun Drops art studio in Waterloo where she creates beaded sculptures and jewelry.

 Teacher / Artist